Nicaragua's Nuevo Diario paper stops printing after 39 years

 The paper said it was stopping its print run "due to economic, technical and logistical difficulties that make it impossible to function."

-The paper did not explain those difficulties, but for months it has complained Ortega's government has not allowed it to obtain imported newsprint and ink.
+The paper did not explain those difficulties, but since last year it has complained Ortega's government has not allowed it to obtain imported newsprint and ink.

 In a statement Friday, the paper did not say whether it would continue with a digital version.